De'Marlio Brown-Sterling

 De'Marlio Shakie Brown-Sterling (born 12 September 2001) is an English professional footballer who plays for Irlam.

 Club career

 Bolton Wanderers

 Brown-Sterling made his professional debut for Bolton Wanderers on 13 August 2019 in a 5–2 away defeat to Rochdale in the EFL Cup.

 Brown-Sterling made his home debut for Bolton on 24 August in a 5–0 defeat to Ipswich Town.

 Brown-Sterling went on to feature in the EFL Trophy against Bradford City; the match ended in a 4–3 loss on penalties.

 After Bolton

 In October 2020 he had a trial with Sheffield Wednesday and played for their U23 team.

 Irlam

 In the 2021–22 season, Brown-Sterling joined Irlam as a free agent.

+At the end of the 2021–22 season, he was released by the club and became a free agent.

+Retirement

+After being a free agent for a year, Brown-Sterling retired at the end of the 2022–23 season.